|Elliott Sound Products||Negative Impedance|

 Figure 5 - Saturating Transformer Test Circuit

 Real transformers saturate, and most simulators don't do a particularly good job of showing the waveforms you get when a transformer approaches saturation.
 Figure 5 is an attempt to demonstrate the effect, and it works reasonably well, at least to the extent that it can prove the point.
-At high frequencies (1kHz), distortion is minimal with or without the negative impedance drive.
+At high frequencies (1kHz and above), distortion is minimal with or without the negative impedance drive.
 With an input of a little over 3V peak at 44Hz, the distortion when driven from a voltage source is 7.4%, which falls to 0.14% when the NIC is used.
 With negative impedance drive, the transformer's output voltage is also higher, and low frequency response is extended.

 In the article Transformers For Small Signal Audio, there are waveforms captured from a real transformer as it's driven towards saturation.
 The test circuit above only goes part-way towards the simulation of saturation, but it doesn't produce the actual voltage or current waveforms that exist in a physical transformer.
 The ability of the NIC to minimise the distortion is just as real though.